eyalroth/blog-gatsby/src/pages/en/about/index.md

 Hi, my name is Eyal and this is my personal website and blog.

-I am a software developer by day and an insomaniac by night.
+I am a software developer by day and an insomniac by night.
 I live in Tel Aviv, the (unofficial) capital of Israel -- my home country.
 I love coffee, video games and dogs (though I do not have any).
 I do also (very) occasionally play the piano.